How to Make a Rhubarb Puffed Oven Pancake

 9 Tips for Perfect Rhubarb Puffed Oven Pancake

 This Rhubarb Puffed Oven Pancake recipe makes a delicious and tasty rhubarb dish.
-It uses only 10 everyday ingredients and is full of chemistry magic everyone will enjoy, especially with a rhubarb mimosa on the side.
+It uses everyday ingredients and is full of magic everyone will enjoy, especially with a rhubarb mimosa on the side.
 To ensure you get the full display of magic, here are 9 tips for puffy success.

 1. Be prepared.